Geek-ASR/DSA_Visualizer/README.md

 - Choose a data structure or algorithm from the menu.
 - Adjust visualization speed.
 - Explore step-by-step execution and learn DSA concepts visually.

-## Contributing

-We welcome contributions!
-If you'd like to add a new visualization or improve existing ones.
-Then you can give pull request after you have made the suitable adjustments.

 Happy visualizing! ~ ASR 🚀